NateEag/nateeag.com/drafts/science/index.md

 and when correct may not say what you think they do.
 See Donald Knuth's quote about "beware the above code; I have only proven it correct, not tested it."

-Fallacies are often really useful, in fact - just don't make the mistake of thinking they prove things.
+Fallacies are often really useful tools for thinking, in fact - just don't make the mistake of thinking they prove things.

 So, science is about pragmatic experimentation and finding practically-usable guidelines for predicting things ("Under what circumstances will this bridge